Tuesday, March 17, 2015

 Shooting A Blank: Clement and Katyal Fire a Dud in the Qualification Wars

-A number of alternative meanings of the Natural Born Citizen provision of the Qualifications Clause of Article II have been, or could be, proposed.
+Alternative meanings of the Natural Born Citizen provision of the Qualifications Clause of Article II have been, or could be, proposed.

 I have never worked with Neal Katyal.

-As Senior Counsel with the American Center for Law and Justice, however, I worked with Paul Clement several times.
+As Senior Counsel with the American Center for Law and Justice, I worked with Paul Clement several times.
 Clement cut his teeth as a law clerk for Justice Scalia.
 Unsurprisingly, in our casual conversation and work together at the time, I discovered that, like Scalia, like me, and like Thomas Jefferson, Clement held the view of the Constitution as a document of intentionally drawn words, phrases, clauses, sections and articles, a document of fixed and discernible meaning.

 Yes, I did just bring Thomas Jefferson, the author of the Declaration of Independence into the conversation; and, yes, I realize that he did not participate in the drafting of the Constitution.
 But Jefferson was an early watchman on the walls against judicial tyranny.